Good as Hell: Live performances

 Lizzo performed a medley of "Truth Hurts" and "Good as Hell" at the 2019 MTV Video Music Awards.
 Wearing a neon yellow leotard, she transitioned into "Good As Hell" after opening with "Truth Hurts", with digital clouds in the background.
 During the performance, Lizzo took a shot of tequila and gave a self-acceptance speech.
 In Rolling Stone, Angie Martoccio opined that she "[took] the crowd to church" with a set that "[resembled] a hip-hop heaven".
 In NPR Music, Stephen Thompson opined that the performance "was a huge standout for the night—a win that'll do a lot more for her staying power than some statuette".

 Lizzo performed "Good as Hell" as her second song on December 21, 2019, on Saturday Night Live.
 Accompanied by dancers, the Christmas-themed performance included trees, fake snow and candy-cane-painted stripper poles.
 She also performed a medley of "Cuz I Love You", "Truth Hurts", "Good as Hell" and "Juice" at the 2020 Brit Awards.

 In other media

-"Good as Hell" has been used in the films Barbershop: The Next Cut, A Bad Moms Christmas, I Feel Pretty, Blockers and Brittany Runs a Marathon, as well as successive adverts for JD Williams, Garnier and My Little Pony: Pony Life.
+"Good as Hell" was heard at the end of the films A Bad Moms Christmas, I Feel Pretty, and Blockers, as well as successive adverts for JD Williams, Garnier and My Little Pony: Pony Life.
 It was also used in Season 10 of the television show RuPaul's Drag Race in "lip sync for your life" between Kameron Michaels and Monét X Change.
 Lizzo herself was a guest judge in the episode.
-The song was also in the 2020 music video game Fuser.
-Lizzo also appeared in The Proud Family: Louder and Prouder singing to Penny Proud.
-It was also used during the swimsuit competition in Miss Universe 2019.